6th January -

 There was no possibility of putting the fire out and damage to the extent of over £2,000 was done.

-pit fire.
-Between 10 and 11 and explosion occurred in the store and he did not think it desirable to go inside.
+Between 10 and 11 an explosion occurred in the store and he did not think it desirable to go inside.